stievie/ABx/BUILD.md

 Disable link time optimiztation on linux

-NOTE: The premake script is out of date, use the Code::Blocks project/workspace files to create GNU makefiles.

 ## Manjaro/Arch (x86_64)

 * Install MariaDB, PostgreSQL, SQlite, Lua, uuid.
 Link against the installed libraries.